 "Figuring out what I do when there's nothing left to fight."

 He hadn't thought of that, it had been too long since he had been acquainted with a slayer's need for combat.
-What was it like for her, being so much more than the slayer's he knew, what would those urges drive her to do if her natural prey was gone.
+What was it like for her, being so much more than the slayers he had known, what would those urges drive her to do if her natural prey was gone.

 A Slayer on the rampage.
 The image of destruction that thought evoked was more terrible than anything the Horsemen had wrought.